usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 Load a savestate from filename.

-If the emulator only supports "quick" (not arbitrary filename) savestates, arbitrary filename support has to be added or left unsupported.
+If the emulator only supports "quick" (not an arbitrary filepath) savestates, arbitrary filename support has to be added or the command left unsupported.

-There is no advantage to exposing "quick" savestates interface.
+There is no real value to exposing "quick" savestates interface.

 ### SAVE_STATE `<filename>`